juzeon/poe-openai-proxy/README.md

 cd poe-openai-proxy/
 ```

-2. Install the python requirements for the `poe-api` library:
+2. Install dependencies from requirements.txt:

 ```bash
 pip install -r requirements.txt
 ```

-3. Edit the configuration file according to the instructions in the comments:
+3. Create the configuration file in the root folder of the project according to the instructions in the comments:

 ```bash
 vim config.toml